devhelpr/expressionrunner/README.md

 ## TODO

+- Better handling of negative numbers like -1 instead of needing (-1)
+	- if first key == "-" and following char is a number.. then switch node to number
+- aaa=='1' && bbb=='2' should work instead of needing ()

 - Support comparisons with strings (' and ") and boolean values
 	- Support for specific keywords .. true and false